 As cyclops are meant to be giants, it can make sense to use this 'kidnapped' design that is more frequently used for designed like 'mermaid captured by a fisherman'.
 This example was ingenuously cobbled together using a backpack, tights and papier mache.

-For a slightly more subtle effect you can use a glue-on prosthetic such as this one which looks more like a deformity than a mythical being.
+For a slightly more subtle effect you can use a glue-on prosthetic which looks more like a deformity than a mythical being.
 Some prosthetics just add the cyclops eye and leave you eyes uncovered.
 I guess you can either be a super three eyed cyclops or walk around with your eyes closed?

 Masks and Head Pieces